 How long does it take to get our results?

-• ACAT score reports are sent out within 10 business days after receipt of answer sheets or upon closing of an online cohort.
+• ACAT score reports are prepared within 7-10 business days after PACAT receives answer sheets or notification to close an online cohort.
 Special scoring which does not conform to this schedule may be available upon request for an additional fee.

-• Automatically generated preliminary ACAT scores can be sent to a departmental representative by e-mail approximately 20 minutes after the completion of an online session.
+• Automatically generated preliminary ACAT scores can be sent to a departmental representative by e-mail 15 - 20 minutes after the completion of an online session.

-• Score reports can be sent by US Postal Service or by email at the request of the department.
+• Departments can have score reports sent by US Postal Service or email.

 Who will the reports be sent to?

-• PACAT provides two score reports for each administration and for the final end-of-year cumulative report.
-The reports can be the same or designed to meet the needs of two different individuals.
+• PACAT provides two copies of the score report for each administration and for the final end-of-year cumulative report.
+The contents can be the same or designed to meet the needs of two different individuals.

 • A Score Report Profile is provided with each order of print tests or on request.
 The profile will show the addresses of the individual(s) to receive the two report copies.
-If the information is blank or incorrect, please update it and return the form to PACAT by mail, fax, or e-mail as a scanned attachment.
+If the information is incorrect, it can be updated and returned to PACAT by mail, fax, or e-mail as a scanned attachment.

-• If you need to change the individual(s) designated to receive your reports and do not have a Score Report Profile, call us and we'll provide you with one.
+• Contact us if you need to change the individual(s) designated to receive your reports and we'll send you a Score Report Profile to update and return.

 What information will be in my score report?

-• You will receive 2 reports following the receipt of examinee responses for each administration.
-You will also receive 2 reports in early June containing your cumulative results for the June - May year.
-The reports can be customized individually and sent either to the same individual or to two different individuals.
+• The reports can be customized individually and sent either to the same individual or to two different individuals.
 Sample score reports are available as PDF files (agriculture, art, biology, business, communication, criminal justice, geology, history, literature in English, political science, psychology, social work).
-Each report can contain any or all of the following components as requested.
+Each report can contain the following components.
+Selection is made using the Score Report Profile.

-• All reports will contain group standard scores for content areas and overall.
-The table provides standard scores comparing your students with a national multi-year comparison group of seniors taking each individual content area.
+• Group Standard Scores: All reports must contain group standard scores for content areas and overall.
+The table provides standard scores comparing your students with a multi-year comparison group of seniors taking each individual content area.
 An overall score is also provided.

-• Group Raw Scores for Content Areas and Overall: These are percent correct scores.
+• Group Raw Scores: These are percent correct scores.
 Standard scores for ACAT include a compensation for item difficulty and penalties for incorrect responses.
 These adjustments are not included in the raw scores.
+The raw scores should not be considered as equivalent to scores on an in-class test.

-• Courses taken correlated with scores: Students report the content areas included in courses they have taken at your institution.
+• Courses Taken: Students voluntarily report the content areas included in courses they have taken at your institution.
 The correlations between taking courses and scores in the corresponding content areas are presented.

-• Self-reported GPA correlated with scores: Students report their GPAs in the major and overall in half point increments.
+• Self-reported GPA: Students voluntarily report their GPAs in the major and overall in half point increments.
 The correlations between GPA and scores in the content areas and overall are presented.

-• Annual gains compared with your department's prior scores: The change indicators compare the students you test to a cumulative group consisting of the students you have tested since beginning use of ACAT.
+• Annual Departmental Gains: The change indicators compare the students in your current group to a cumulative group consisting of the students you have tested since beginning use of ACAT.
 The indicators are similar to what would be the case if ACAT was a locally developed test used only at your institution and interpreted by comparison to the performance of your previous graduates.
 This information is provided in end-of-year reports only.

-• Individual standard scores by name: This is a table of student standard scores in each content area and overall with a percentile for overall performance.
-The table includes students names and ID numbers, sorted by last name.
+• Standard Scores by Name: This is a table of student standard scores in each content area and overall with a percentile for overall performance.
+The table includes names and ID numbers, sorted by name.

-• Individual standard scores by student ID: The table includes only the student ID numbers and scores.
+• Standard Scores by ID: The table includes student ID numbers and scores without names.

-• Individual stanine scores by name: Stanines are used as general indicators of performance when placing individual performance within percentile bands is more meaningful than using specific standard scores and percentiles.
-Stanines divide the distribution of scores into 9 percentile ranges numbered 1 to 9.
-The table includes students' names and ID numbers, sorted by last name.
+• Stanine Scores by Name: Stanines are general indicators of performance when placing individual performance within percentile bands is preferred to using specific standard scores and percentiles.
+Stanines divide the distribution of scores into 9 percentile ranges.
+The table includes names and ID numbers, sorted by name.

-• Individual stanine scores by student ID: The table includes only the student ID numbers and scores.
+• Stanine Scores by ID: The table includes ID numbers and scores without names.

-• Individual pre-post gain scores and percentiles: The table lists the pretest and senior exit scores for each student taking both and the gain scores compared to a national pre-post reference group.
+• Pre-post Gain Scores and Percentiles: The table lists the pretest and senior exit scores for each student taking both and the gain scores compared to a multi-year pre-post reference group.

 • Available to programs conducting ACAT pre-post testing only.
 Pretest and senior exit tests must be given a minimum of 12 months apart to participate.

-• Pre-post gain scores are available for biology, criminal justice, psychology, and social work.
+• Pre-post gain scores are only available at this time for biology, criminal justice, psychology, and social work.

 • These scores are provided in the June final report only.